 1980-81 Western Hockey League Champions

-2020 marks the 40th anniversary of the 1980-81 Victoria Cougars Western Hockey League (WHL) Championship.
+2020 marked the 40th anniversary of the 1980-81 Victoria Cougars WHL Championship.
 With 60 regular-season wins, they still hold the distinction as the most successful team in WHL history.
-The majority of the team was homegrown as fifteen players were born in British Columbia including ten born on Vancouver Island.
-Twelve players would go on to the National Hockey League (NHL), including future Hall of Fame goaltender Grant Fuhr.
+This homegrown team featured fifteen players born in British Columbia, including ten from Vancouver Island.
+Twelve Cougars would go on to the National Hockey League (NHL), including future Hall of Fame goaltender Grant Fuhr.

-Eight players on the team scored at least 30 goals (second-most in WHL history).
-Captain Barry Pederson was the leading scorer with 147 points and named WHL First Team All-Star.
+Eight players scored at least 30 goals (second-most in WHL history).
+Captain Barry Pederson was Victoria’s leading scorer with 147 points and named WHL First Team All-Star.
 In addition to their high flying offence, the Cougars allowed the fewest goals in the WHL.
-Second-year goaltender Grant Fuhr was the team MVP winning 48 games (second-most in WHL history) with a 2.78 GAA.
-He was a WHL First Team All-Star and won the Del Wilson Trophy as the league's top goaltender.
+Second-year goaltender Grant Fuhr was the Team MVP, winning 48 games (second-most in WHL history) with a 2.78 GAA.
+He was a WHL First Team All-Star and won the Del Wilson Trophy as the League's top goaltender.

 In the playoffs, the Cougars easily won their matchups against Spokane and Portland without losing a game.
 The Western Hockey League finals featured the Cougars in a best of seven-game series with the Calgary Wranglers.
 It was a legendary showdown featuring two future NHL All-Star goaltenders: Victoria's Grant Fuhr against Calgary's Mike Vernon.
-Seven games were played over eight gruelling days.
-The Calgary jumped out to a three-game to one lead, but Victoria came back to tie the series and force a deciding Game 7.
+The seven-game series took place over eight gruelling days.
+Calgary jumped out to a three-game to one lead, but Victoria bounced back to tie the series at 3-3 and force a deciding Game 7.
 In front of a sold-out crowd of 5,023 at Victoria Memorial Arena, Terry Sydoryk broke a 2-2 tie when he scored the winning goal at 18:02 of the third period.
 The Cougars won the Game 4-2 to capture their first and only WHL President's Trophy (later renamed the Ed Chynoweth Cup).